2.25 Purchasing Policy and Procedures

 Service and delivery – capable of delivering the specified products, in the required quality and quantity, on time.

-2.25.4.2 Exception to Competitive Bidding Process
+2.25.4.2 Exceptions to Quoting Process

 2.25.4.2.1 Emergency Purchases

-An emergency is defined as a critical situation which is an unanticipated and sudden occurrence which is life threatening, catastrophic in nature, or involves pressing necessity for immediate repairs, reconstruction, or maintenance in order to permit the safe continuation of a necessary use or function, or to protect the property or the life, health, or safety of any person.
+An emergency is defined as a critical situation which is an unanticipated and sudden occurrence which is life threatening, catastrophic in nature, or involves pressing necessity for immediate repairs, reconstruction, or maintenance to permit the safe continuation of a necessary use or function, or to protect the property or the life, health, or safety of any person.

 2.25.4.2.2 State Contract Items